abduttaiyeb/join.tts.gsa.gov/pages/index.md

 -   [**Office of Operations**](https://join.tts.gsa.gov/tts-offices/#office-of-operations)
 -   [**Office of Acquisition**](https://join.tts.gsa.gov/tts-offices/#office-of-acquisition)

-Hear from TTS staff members about why they love their work and being part of this amazing organization.
+Hear from the TTS staff members about why they love their work and being part of this amazing organization.

 {% include youtube.html id="WURf2Z1uTaI" %}